BroadcomMFD/code4z/README.md

 * Edit COBOL code with COBOL Language Support, and take advantage of all the coding assistance that the extension provides.
 * Use COBOL Control Flow to easily navigate around different parts of the source code.
 * Edit assembler code and trace macros using HLASM Language Support.
-* Locate all copybooks in the Git folder structure and, if needed, download other copybooks that are used in the source code from the mainframe.
+* Locate all copybooks in the workspace and, if needed, download other copybooks that are used in the source code from the mainframe.
 * Search and browse additional code elements in the entire map of Endevor, using the Explorer for Endevor extension.
-* Synchronise your changes with Endevor using Explorer for Endevor.

 #### Run a debug session on a CICS program